slogvo/longvoct/README.md

-# Hi 👋 My name is Long Vo from UIT
+# Hi 👋 My name is Võ Long

+## Front-end web developer

 A year ago, I started learning to code, focusing on front-end development.
 This was not completely new to me, as I’ve been doing this learning to code thing for a few years now.
 Most of the time it was something that I did for fun.